Alexandru Claudian: Work

-His reflections on antisemitism, albeit published in the wake of Holocaust, were silent on that subject, and sough to explain earlier phenomena through the grid of Marx, Kautsky, and their historical materialism.
+His reflections on antisemitism, albeit published in the wake of Holocaust, were silent on that subject, and sought to explain earlier phenomena through the grid of Marx, Kautsky, and their historical materialism.
 This overall interpretation, Ornea argues, was "brittle and inconclusive"; however, the critic finds that certain passages still have validity.
 Ornea refers to Claudian's rejection of scientific racism (with references to Maurice Fishberg), his correlating of antisemitism with systemic poverty, and his critique of Sombart's theory of "Jewish commercialism".
 Claudian attributed antisemitic outbursts to Christian envy for the Jews' other selected qualities, including their "industriousness, moderation, strong will, perseverance".

 Claudian viewed himself as "a sociologist and philosopher (of sorts)", as well as "adventurer".
 His "integral" and "social history of ideas", Herseni notes, emerged from sociology to take up a classical position in the history of ideas, but could also take the reverse path.
 According to Ornea, Claudian had merit as both a scientist and a theoretician: "Had social democracy been allowed to exist, Claudian would assuredly have become a sociological-cultural personality of the kind that people respect and hold dear."
 According to Marino, the book was "indisputably correct" but "in the ambiance of the day [...], totally ignored."

 Claudian's published poetry evidences different preoccupations, being rated by George Călinescu as "intimist" and "typically intellectual", taking up themes such as high school reveries, reflections on what could have been, and the secretive thoughts of a nostalgic character who has to act his real age.
 Călinescu describes such work as "surprisingly youthful, lively", as well as "finely emotional".
 One such piece reads: